 What It Is Missing

 Hardly any plug-in is perfect and there are a few aspects I feel are lacking.
-The gain-reduction metering is not very accurate and remains quite small, of course the best remedy for this is simply ‘use your ears.’
-A wet/dry mix knob which allows one to blend the dry signal with the compressed signal in paralleled would be handy (I’m using Reaper which automatically adds this feature to all plugins, which is great!).
+The gain-reduction metering is not very accurate and remains quite small, of course, the best remedy for this is simply ‘use your ears.’
+A wet/dry mix knob which allows one to blend the dry signal with the compressed signal in parallel would be handy (I’m using Reaper which automatically adds this feature to all plugins, which is great!).
 While everything sounds good and can absolutely get the job done, I do find myself using specific emulation plug-ins from other developers that seem to fully capture the essence of a unit, complete with harmonic distortion and saturation characteristics.
 Additionally, while some of the originals analog pieces are well-suited for the mix bus, I don’t find this plug-in making its way on to my master bus processing chain.

 Overall, the McDSP 6030 Ultimate Compressor truly is just that – ultimate.
 An extremely flexible, unique, and easy to use compressor that any mix engineer or music producer should add to their plugin arsenal early on.